-Beef, Stout and Oyster Hatties or pie served with refined mushy peas was the fifth course of my medieval Christmas in July degustation dinner party.
-Did you know that in the East End of London many years back before pollution marred the oyster beds, they were considered poor mans food.
+Beef, Stout and Oyster Hatties (or pies) served with refined mushy peas was the fifth course from our Medieval Christmas in July degustation dinner party.
+Many years ago, in the East End of London. pollution marred the oyster beds, and they were considered a poor mans food.
 I guess things have changed quite a bit since then.

-They were stuffed in pies called Hatties.
+The oysters were stuffed in pies called “Hatties”.
 That’s what they called pies before they were pies like we knew them today.
 They called them Hatties because they were made upside-down, and well, looked like a hat.
-There was a flat piece of pastry used for the base; the filling was piled on top then another layer of pastry was used on the top to enclose the pie.
+There was a flat piece of pastry used for the base, and the filling was piled on top then another layer of pastry was used on the top to enclose the pie.

 Medieval dinner – Beef, Stout and Oyster Hatties

 5 stars tells us you love the recipebecs-table.com.au

 - 2 Tablespoon Ketchup Manis sticky soy